adamboerema/polymertutorial/README.md

 	</dom-module>

 What we are doing in this ready function is making an ajax request to the Gifn API to retrieve a list of gif images.
 We then build out the urls and place them in an array that is set to our polymer object.
-Let me explain some of the more important aspects
+Let me explain some of the more important aspects.

 	var self = this;

 Although this is a common practice for dealing with internal scope in javascript functions, it's especially important to have access to the parent polymer object so you can bind data to the view.
-Here's an example of it being used
+Here's an example of it being used.

 	xhr.open('GET', baseUrl + '/gif/' + self.event);

 This line is responsible for initializing the ajax request to our API, but self.event is what makes it truly special.
 Remember the event="prplhq" attribute on our gifn-feed tag?
 It is now directly bound to our polymer object for use in the javascript, html template and even in our component's css.
-Here's another example
+Here's another example.

 	self.gifns = gifns;